LiteralGenie/NotAnotherBubbleCleaner/README.md

 jupyter-notebook

-Open .../Bubbles/notebooks/train_gray.ipynb in jupyter
+Open .../Bubbles/notebooks/train_gray.ipynb in Jupyter to train

-Skip over training steps if not necessary
+Open .../Bubbles/notebooks/CleanBubbles.ipynb in Jupyter to test